opalmer/deprecated-pyfarm-jobtypes/README.rst

 This repository has been merged into pyfarm/pyfarm-agent so no further work will be accepted here.
-This repo is being retained to preserve external links from pyfarm-master into this location.
+This repo is being retained to preserve external links from pyfarm-jobtypes into this location.
 For information about why this change was made see this discussion:

 https://groups.google.com/a/pyfarm.net/d/msg/discuss/tNKsWTgaQpY/tKn1tmhN5kQJ